 Visibility and duration are critical factors in defining blizzards.
 Blizzard visibility reduces to less than 0.4 km (1/4 mile) due to blowing snow.
 Blizzard duration ranges from several hours to several days.
 Blizzard warnings indicate imminent or occurring hazardous conditions lasting for at least 3 hours.

-Safety concerns during blizzards are present.
 Blizzard conditions lead to impassable roads from drifting snow.
 Blizzard impacts include power outages and disruptions to life.
 Blizzard safety requires staying indoors and avoiding travel.
 Blizzard preparedness involves having emergency supplies and winter vehicle readiness.

 5. Ice Storms